Stanley Gordon Sturges

 Stanley Gordon Sturges (October 14, 1929 – July 12, 2019) was an American physician and missionary.
-He and his wife, Raylene Sturges, were the first Seventh-day Adventist medical missionaries to Nepal in 1957.
+He and his wife Raylene Sturges were the first Seventh-day Adventist medical missionaries to Nepal in 1957.
 They founded the Scheer Memorial Hospital in Banepa, which is the only Western hospital in Kavre District and serves half a million people.
 In 1961, the US Junior Chamber of Commerce named Sturges one of Ten Outstanding Young Americans.

 Sturges came from a strong tradition of medical missionary work in his family, and his goal was to minister to the needs of the sick and needy disregarding their social or economic position.
 It was illegal to openly speak and preach Christianity in Nepal at the time, so patients would come into contact with Sturges’ religion through the hospital.

 Family, education, and early life

 Sturges was born in Congo on October 14, 1929, to medical missionary parents.
 His father, Dr. J. Hubert Sturges had a medical practice for the Seventh-Day Adventist Church in Congo.
 He had an older brother, Dr. Hubert F. Sturges who opened a missionary practice in Ethiopia and a younger brother, Dr. Keith W. Sturges who eventually took over the Scheer Memorial Hospital.
 His sister, Elizabeth Taylor was also a medical missionary in Kenya.

 Sturges grew up in California where he and his brothers were taught manual work, such as carpentry and painting.
 Sturges later wrote that education was a priority in his family and that mission work was his goal from childhood.

-He received a B.A. degree from Pacific Union College, where he was the student body president.
+He received a B.A.
+(1951) from Pacific Union College, where he was the student body president.
 Later, he enrolled at Loma Linda University Medical School as a medical student.
+While in medical school, he met and married Raylene Duncan, a nurse who shared his interest in missions.